BioDepot/BioDepot-workflow-builder/README.md

 To access the container open up a browser window and type in the IP of the container and port that it is listening to into the address bar.
 For a local installation using Linux, the IP of the container is localhost or 127.0.0.1 so the user would type localhost:6080 into the address bar of the browser.
 For a remote installation, the ip is the ip of the server.
 <a name="findip"></a>

-For Macs and Windows machines the local ip is usually [192:168:99:100](http://192:168:99:100:6080) but if that does not work you can find the IP with the following command in a terminal if using Linux/MacOS or in the Docker window if using Windows.
+For Macs and Windows machines using VirtualBox, the local ip is usually [192:168:99:100](http://192:168:99:100:6080) but if that does not work you can find the IP with the following command in a terminal if using Linux/MacOS or in the Docker window if using Windows.

 ```bash
 docker ps